google/google-java-format/eclipse_plugin/README.md

 ### Prerequisites

-Make sure that the `build.properties` and `META-INF/MANIFEST.MF` contain all necessary dependencies for the build.
-Furthermore, make sure that the dependencies declared in the `pom.xml` match the entries in `build.properties` and `META-INF/MANIFEST.MF`.

-If the used google java format core version is a 'SNAPSHOT' release, the version for the Eclipse plugin in the `pom.xml` must end in '-SNAPSHOT' as well and the bundle version specified in `META-INF/MANIFEST.MF` must end in '.qualifier'.
+Before building the plugin, make sure to run `mvn tycho-versions:update-eclipse-metadata` to update the bundle version in `META-INF/MANIFEST.MF`.

 ### Building the Plugin